simonw/datasette/docs/introspection.rst

 /-/settings
 -----------

-Shows the :ref:`config` options for this instance of Datasette. `Settings example <https://fivethirtyeight.datasettes.com/-/settings>`_:
+Shows the :ref:`settings` for this instance of Datasette. `Settings example <https://fivethirtyeight.datasettes.com/-/settings>`_:

 .. code-block:: json